Heinz Awards Medallion within open box

 CRITERIA FOR CANDIDATES

-Nominators for the Heinz Awards are asked to bring forward candidates who possess a remarkable mix of vision, optimism, creativity, and hard work, which, when combined, produce tangible achievements of lasting good.
-More specifically, candidates for a Heinz Award must meet these essential standards:
+Nominators for the Heinz Awards were asked to bring forward candidates who demonstrated a remarkable mix of vision, optimism, creativity and hard work — qualities that, when combined, produce tangible achievements of lasting good.
+More specifically, candidates for a Heinz Award were required to meet the following standards:

-• A passion for excellence that goes beyond intellectual curiosity,
+• A passion for excellence that extended beyond intellectual curiosity

-• A concern for humanity rooted in a deep sensitivity for the well-being of others,
+• A concern for humanity rooted in a deep sensitivity to the well-being of others

-• A broad vision that extends far beyond the particular and embraces something universal, and
+• A broad vision far beyond the particular that embraced something universal

-• A gritty determination to see a job through to completion despite inevitable setbacks.
+• A gritty determination to see work through to completion despite inevitable setbacks

-• Be significant and not a "quick fix"
+• It was significant and not a "quick fix".

-• Be sufficiently tangible to serve as a model for replication elsewhere, or otherwise inspire, future work.
-In the Arts category, in lieu of replication, individuals must have produced a body of work that demonstrates artistic excellence, displays a breadth of impact and in some way, enlightens the human experience.
+• It was sufficiently tangible to serve as a model for, or otherwise inspire, future work.
+In the Arts category, individuals produced a body of work that demonstrated artistic excellence, displayed a breadth of impact and in some way enlightened the human experience.

-3. This is not a lifetime achievement award.
-Candidates should be actively working in the field in which they are nominated so that this award will enhance their potential for future societal contribution.
+• The Heinz Awards were not lifetime achievement awards; candidates were actively working in the field in which they were nominated so the award could enhance their potential for future societal contribution.

-Self-nominations are not accepted.
-No award will be granted to jury members; staff, directors or officers of the Foundation, or their family members; individuals with whom nominators have a direct working relationship or a financial conflict of interest; or to public officials in elected or appointed positions.
+• Self‑nominations were not accepted.
+Awards were not granted to jury members; staff, directors or officers of the Foundation; their family members; individuals with whom nominators had a direct working relationship or financial conflict of interest; or public officials in elected or appointed positions.

 SELECTION Process

-Nominations are submitted by invited experts, who serve anonymously, and are reviewed by Foundation staff, then evaluated by jurors appointed by the Heinz Family Foundation.
-The jurors make recommendations to the program’s Board of Directors which subsequently selects the Award recipients, two in each of the three awards categories.
-Award recipients receive a monetary prize of $250,000 and the Heinz Awards medallion.
+Nominations were submitted by invited experts, who served anonymously.
+Submissions were researched and evaluated by Foundation staff and reviewed by jurors appointed by the Heinz Family Foundation.
+Jurors made recommendations in each category to the program’s board of directors, which subsequently selected the Awards recipients.
+Honorees received a monetary prize and a Heinz Awards medallion.

-Candidates for the Heinz Awards are selected without any action on their part.
-They are not required to render any service, either as a condition of being nominated or of receiving an award.
+Recipients were selected without any action on their part and were not required to render any service as a condition of being nominated or receiving an award.

 Shared Ideals Realized, the words of Senator Heinz in whose memory the Awards were created, are inscribed on the obverse side of the medallion given to each recipient of the Heinz Awards.
 On the reverse side, an image of a globe positioned between two hands symbolizes not only the concept of joining together to work for the greater good, but also the passing of stewardship over the earth and its inhabitants from one generation to the next.